microsoft/vscode-docs/docs/languages/cpp.md

 C++ language support is an optional [install from the Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
 Or, just install it from VS Code by launching the __Quick Open__ (`kb(workbench.action.quickOpen)`) and then entering the command **ext install cpptools**.

-On Linux, only Ubuntu 14.04 64-bit is officially supported.
+> Tip: On Linux, only Ubuntu 14.04 64-bit is officially supported.
 Other versions of Linux might work, but are untested and unsupported.

-On OS X, additional install steps need to be completed manually to enable debugging on OS X. See _Manual Installation for the C++ Debugger extension_ in the [README](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
+> Tip: On OS X, additional install steps need to be completed manually to enable debugging on OS X. See _Manual Installation for the C++ Debugger extension_ in the [README](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

+In addition to the [Microsoft C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools), the community has produced other extensions.

+<div class="marketplace-extensions-cpp"></div>

+> Tip: The extensions shown above are dynamically queried.
+Click on an extension tile above to read the description and reviews to decide which extension is best for you.
+See more in the [Marketplace](https://marketplace.visualstudio.com).

 ## Navigating code